boetiusj/hugo/content/_index.md

 #  phone: "816-805-4515"
 #  show: true # turn to false to hide
 #  image:  "/images/bg/bgCanadaLake.webp"
-#about:
+about:
-#  headline: "Who we are"
+  headline: "Who we are"
-#  title: "Same.
+  title: "Same.
 Local.
 Owners."
-#  subtitle: "We make it easy"
+  subtitle: "We make it easy"
-#  description: "Prompt and courteous painters deliver on clear proposals."
+  description: "Prompt and courteous painters deliver on clear proposals."
-#  show: false # turn to false to hide
+  show: true # turn to false to hide
-#  image: "/images/bg/bgCanadaLake.webp"
+  image: "/images/bg/bgCanadaLake.webp"
-#  cta:
+  cta:
-#    url: "/book-us"
+    url: "/book-us"
-#    label: "Let's get started"
+    label: "Let's get started"
 ---